laravel/docs/dusk.md

 <a name="assert-fragment-is"></a>
 #### assertFragmentIs

-Assert that the current fragment matches the given fragment:
+Assert that the URL's current hash fragment matches the given fragment:

     $browser->assertFragmentIs('anchor');

 <a name="assert-fragment-begins-with"></a>
 #### assertFragmentBeginsWith

-Assert that the current fragment begins with the given fragment:
+Assert that the URL's current hash fragment begins with the given fragment:

     $browser->assertFragmentBeginsWith('anchor');

 <a name="assert-fragment-is-not"></a>
 #### assertFragmentIsNot

-Assert that the current fragment does not match the given fragment:
+Assert that the URL's current hash fragment does not match the given fragment:

     $browser->assertFragmentIsNot('anchor');